gw-ospo/curioss-patterns/create-a-donor-or-sponsorship-prospectus.md

 # Create a Donor/Sponsorship Prospectus

 # Pattern Summary
-Create and publish a donor/sponsorship prospectus that articulates the opportunities, benefits and impact of general donations to the OSPO and/or sponsorship of OSPO events.
+Create and publish a donor/sponsorship prospectus that articulates the opportunities, benefits and impact of financial supporting the OSPO and its activities.

 # Problem / Challenge
 Academic OSPOs are emerging entities within academia that typically depend on short-term grant funding rather than stable institutional budgets.